 - In a medium bowl, add flour, baking soda, cinnamon, ginger, cardamom, and salt and whisk to combine.
 Set aside.

 - In the bowl of a stand mixer using the whisk attachment (or in a large bowl using an electric hand mixer) add eggs and sugar and whisk on medium-high speed until light and fluffy (about 3 minutes).
-Add applesauce and sour cream and whisk to combine.
+Add oil and sour cream and whisk to combine.

 - Add flour mixture to the egg mixture and use a rubber spatula to gently fold the dry ingredients into the wet ingredients just until combined.
-Add figs, fig jam, and walnuts and fold these ingredients into the batter just until combined.
+Add figs, fig jam, and oats or walnuts and fold these ingredients into the batter just until combined.

 Bake the cupcakes.